Bridge in Upper Merion Township

-Bridge in Upper Merion Township is a historic stone arch bridge located at Gulph Mills in Upper Merion Township, Pennsylvania.
+Bridge in Upper Merion Township is a historic stone arch bridge located at Gulph Mills in Upper Merion Township, Pennsylvania, now known as the "Trinity Lane Bridge".
 The bridge crosses Gulph Creek, and was built in 1789.
 It has a single 20 ft span with a width of 34 feet (10.4 m), and an overall length of 100 ft.